ArdCarraigh/Blender_Icon_Generator/README.md

 Each paramater works as follows:
 - **Item:** the object you want to generate an icon from.
 Only objects that can hold material data are shown.
 - **Rotation:** the 3D rotation of the object in the 3D space.
-Camera, framing and lights get re-arranged automatically to ensured an adjusted shot.
+Camera, framing and lights get re-arranged automatically to ensure an adjusted shot.
 - **Scale:** the 2D scale of the object in the camera view space.
 Use to fine tune the size of the object in the shot.
 Lights get resized accordingly.
 - **Offset:** the 2D positional offset of the object in the camera view space.
 Use to fine tune the location of the object in the shot.
 Lights get re-positioned accordingly.
 - **Resolution:** the resoltion of the output file.
 The camera gets re-positioned accordingly.